- Distance from Philadelphia: 161 miles

 View a printable list of all sights, restaurants, entertainment, and hotels from this itinerary.
 View

-3.Take a walk down the newly renovated Fort Myers Beach Pier, where fishermen cast lines into the Gulf of Mexico well into the night; then meander around the lively surrounding shopping and dining area known as Times Square.
+3Take a walk down the renovated Fort Myers Beach Pier, where fishermen cast lines into the Gulf of Mexico well into the night.
+Then meander around the lively surrounding shopping and dining area known as Times Square.

-2.Travel through downtown Fort Myers en route to I-75 for a visit to the 20-acre Edison and Ford Winter Estates, with botanical gardens and nine historic buildings dedicated to these American inventors.
-An extensive restoration was completed on the Edison Botanic Research Laboratory in 2012.
+2Travel through downtown Fort Myers en route to I-75 for a visit to the 20-acre Edison and Ford Winter Estates, with botanical gardens and nine historic buildings dedicated to these American inventors.

-3.Before hitting the highway, fuel up with lunch at Ford's Garage, a new gourmet burger and craft beer restaurant in historic downtown Fort Myers with indoor/outdoor seating.
+3Before hitting the highway, fuel up with lunch at Ford's Garage, a gourmet burger and craft beer restaurant in historic downtown Fort Myers with indoor/outdoor seating.
 Specialty sides include mac 'n cheese with pulled pork and truffle fries.

 Where to Stay

-For a family-oriented stay, book the Pink Shell Beach Resort & Marina (rooms from $190/night), with recently widened its beach and is currently expanding its marina.
-New on-site restaurant Jack's serves a daily breakfast buffet with Gulf of Mexico views.
+For a family-oriented stay, book the Pink Shell Beach Resort & Marina (rooms from $190/night), which recently widened its beach and is currently expanding its marina.
+New onsite restaurant Jack's serves a daily breakfast buffet with Gulf of Mexico views.

-Also in Sanibel, the more intimate Song of the Sea Resort (rooms from $179/night) sits on a slice of sandy beach and comes with plenty of complimentary extras, like bicycle usage, a welcome bottle of wine, and wi-fi.
+Also in Sanibel, the more intimate Song of the Sea Resort (rooms from $160/night) sits on a slice of sandy beach and comes with plenty of complimentary extras, like bicycle usage, a welcome bottle of wine, and Wi-Fi.
 Guests also have access to The Dunes Championship Golf Course.

 When to Go